 8. Your Budget

 Homeowners usually prefer repairs, as they are less expensive than replacements.
+Landlords, on the other hand, need to properly track maintenance expenses to get profitable returns.
 However, the cost of roof repairs can add up and eventually exceed the cost of a roof replacement.

 While a roof replacement might be more expensive, you won’t have to pay for successive repairs – especially if there are multiple problem spots on your roof’s surface.
 And if you have a new roof, you’ll feel more at ease knowing your house is protected from the elements.